Witch trials in Catalonia

 Witch trials took place in the Principality of Catalonia in Spain between the 14th-century and 1767.
 Witch trials were comparably uncommon in Spain, and most of them took place in Catalonia and Navarre.
 While witch trials were uncommon in the rest of Spain, the witch trials in Catalonia had similarities with the witch trials in the rest of Western Europe, and are therefore a separate chapter in the context of witch trials in Spain.
 Around 400 women were prosecuted for witchcraft in Catalonia.

+In the Catalan Pyrenees during the Kingdom of Aragon, in 1424 the Code of Ordinances of the Àneu Valleys were enacted and is the first legal text in Europe that specifically addresses the persecution of witchcraft and provides insight into medieval legislation related to the phenomenon of witchcraft.

 Background

-The first witch trials in Catalonia are noted to have taken place as early as the 14th-century.
+The first witch trials in Catalonia are noted to have taken place as early as the 14th century.
 They normally resulted in mild sentences, such as fasting and pilgrimages.
-In 1427, an important case took place in Amer in Girona, were a woman by the name Margarita was accused for having caused the earthquake by having sacrificed children to Satan.
+Te first trial documented is against Sança de Camins and took place in Barcelona in 1419.
+In 1427, an important case took place in Amer in Girona, were a woman by the name Margarida Devesa was accused for having caused the earthquake by having sacrificed children to Satan.
 She was acquitted by the Inquisition, but the case are believed to have influenced the strong belief in witchraft among the population in Catalonia.